pc2459/hub/README.md

 $ npm install -g bower
 ```

-* Grunt - You're going to use the [Gulp Task Runner](http://gulpjs.com/) to automate your development process, in order to install it make sure you've installed Node.js and npm, then install grunt globally using npm:
+* Gulp - You're going to use the [Gulp Task Runner](http://gulpjs.com/) to automate your development process, in order to install it make sure you've installed Node.js and npm, then install Gulp globally using npm:

 ```
 $ npm install -g gulp